CMU-07-120/intro-to-software-construction/finalproject.md

    - In class, you'll present your in-progress project, which should demonstrate at least one working widget with the watch, even if its in rudimentary form.

+   - Prepare one slide discussing the questions centered around your reflection.

+     **Please send us your one slide ahead of class by DM on [Slack][slack]**.

 3. Merge your final, working code (with tests and contracts) for *at least two widgets* of your application.
 Include instructions/documentation for how to run your